 - Spend time on Botafogo Beach

-- Go for a stroll at Parque Lage and see the amazing pool surrounded by a mansion and the views of Christ the Redeemer Statue
+- Visit Parque Lage in the neighboring Lagoa, to see the amazing pool surrounded by a mansion and the views of Christ the Redeemer Statue

 6. Barra da Tijuca – where to stay in Rio for relaxation